Marie Payet: Miss Reunion

-Marie was crowned Miss Reunion on 16 July 2011.
+Payet was crowned Miss Reunion on 16 July 2011.
 She succeeded Florence Arginthe.
 She was automatically qualified for the Miss France 2012 pageant.

 Miss France

 Delphine Wespiser, Miss Alsace 2011, was crowned Miss France 2012, and subsequently competed in Miss World 2012.
 Marie —Miss Reunion 2011—placed as 2nd runner-up, earning the right to represent France in Miss Universe 2012 in Las Vegas, USA, on 19 December.

 Miss Universe

 Marie Payet finished in the top 10 at Miss Universe 2012.
+Where she finished in 6th place.

 Career

 On 12 November 2013 Marie Payet participated at the third season of The Voice's Blind Auditions (French version).

 On 1 February 2014 Marie performed This Love (Maroon 5).
 Unfortunately, none of the coaches chose her.

 Discography

 Marie Payet's first passion is music.
 During her reign as Miss Reunion 2011, a famous Reunionese singer called Bernard Joron, leader of the group Ousanousava, write a song for her.
 This song entitled 'Fleur Créole' is about the beauty of Métis women.